scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 But with essentially three function calls (``featurize_time_series``, ``build_model_from_featureset``, and ``model_predictions``), we are able to build a model from a set of time series and make predictions on new, unlabeled data.
-In upcoming posts we'll introduce the web frontend for ``cesium`` and describe how the same analysis can be performed in a browser with no setup or coding required.
+In upcoming posts we'll introduce the web front end for ``cesium`` and describe how the same analysis can be performed in a browser with no setup or coding required.

 ..
 Here we load the data from the built-in library of example datasets, specify the